 What Is The Purpose of Dryer Sheets?

 Running a dryer causes friction that leads to static electricity and makes your clothes clump together.
 The purpose of dryer sheets is to keep the static from building up and keep your clothes from sticking together.
+Many people turned to dryer sheets after Bounce discontinued their dryer bars in 2017.

 Do You Have To Use Dryer Sheets?